 Regularly check your Equifax credit report

-This helps to ensure no one uses your identity to obtain credit or to commit an identity crime.
-Or simply sign up to Equifax Plus, which will update you when certain changes are made to your report.
+Get a free copy of your credit report to help ensure no one uses your identity to obtain credit or to commit an identity crime.
+Or simply sign up to an Equifax Premium monthly susbcription plan, which includes credit alerts that will update you when certain changes are made to your report.

 It’s important to note that references to overdue debts are not removed from your file just because the debts have been cleared.
 They’ll still remain on your file for report for five years.

 However, the relevant credit provider will update your credit file to reflect the fact that the debt is no longer overdue.
 For more information, see ‘How can I check my credit history?’